Extinguishing the Fires of Twin Flames and the Occult with the Living Waters of Christ: An Interview with Daniella Mora

 Hi, I'm Clare!

 I used to be a practicing psychic medium, mediumship teacher and new age blogger.
 That all changed when I was saved by Jesus Christ in March 2019.
-Here is share the saving grace of Jesus Christ.
+Here is where I share the joy and freedom of the saving grace of Jesus Christ.